smbct/AAN-reach/README.md

 A bound can be set manually to compute a reachable sequence:

 - ./aan_reach -s minisat -m "models/example_2.an" -i "a=0,b=0,c=0,d=0,e=0" -g "a=1" -b 8

+The k-induction technique can also be used to compute a bound to make unreachability proofs (see below).
+You can use the option "-k_induction" to check if a length can be used as a completeness bound.
+The bound option "-b" has to be used at the same time.

+The first example is a random Automata Network with 10 automata.
+The next two lines show two length, the second one is enough to be used as a bound, proved by the k-induction technique.

+- ./aan_reach -s glucose -m "models/random_10.an" -i "0=0, 1=0, 2=1, 3=1, 4=0, 5=1, 6=0, 7=1, 8=0, 9=0" -g "1=1" -b 8 -k_induction
+- ./aan_reach -s glucose -m "models/random_10.an" -i "0=0, 1=0, 2=1, 3=1, 4=0, 5=1, 6=0, 7=1, 8=0, 9=0" -g "1=1" -b 10 -k_induction

+We can see here that the reachability is possible and the local causality bound can be computed:

+./aan_reach -s glucose -m "models/random_10.an" -i "0=0, 1=0, 2=1, 3=1, 4=0, 5=1, 6=0, 7=1, 8=0, 9=0" -g "1=1"

+The next instance is not reachable, once again, the local causality bound can be computed.
+In this example, the k-induction gives:

+./aan_reach -s glucose -m "models/random_10.an" -i "0=1, 1=0, 2=0, 3=1, 4=0, 5=0, 6=0, 7=1, 8=0, 9=1" -g "8=1" -b 12 -k_induction

 ### Documentation